govex/Analytics-Training/20160920_GovEx_AWS/README.md

 # A half day training given on 20 Sept 2016 for using AWS for analysis.
+The [slides are available online](http://labs.centerforgov.org/Analytics-Training/20160920_GovEx_AWS).

 # Goals
 + Review the architecture for data ingest